Japan's bank lending growth slows sharply as pandemic hit subsides

 "The balance of total loans remains at a high level but may gradually fall," with no clear sign of a pick-up in new fund demand, he said.

-The BOJ last year ramped up asset purchases and put in place a loan programme aimed at channeling money to cash-strapped small firms to cushion the blow from the health crisis.
+The BOJ last year ramped up asset purchases and put in place a loan programme aimed at channelling money to cash-strapped small firms to cushion the blow from the health crisis.

 The central bank is expected to extend the current September deadline with the decision expected as early as its rate review next week, sources have told Reuters.